SANDRA BACKLUND: “WORKING ON A COLLECTION IS LIKE BEING IN A STATE OF TRYING TO SOLVE A MATH PROBLEM OR A RIDDLE.”

 “But it’s not that important for my work that I am based in a particular place.
 It’s only when I’m showing a collection that Stockholm can feel a bit small sometimes.
 I feel at home here, of course, but at the same time my work is put in a different context abroad where there are different traditions around the type of fashion I work with.

 Sandra has a studio, but the fact that she makes everything herself by hand means that she works from home at night.
-That she sacrifices sleep for work is both a strength and a weakness, she says, but she has realised it’s not something that she can control:
+That she sacrifices sleep for work is both a strength and a weakness, she says, but she has realized it’s not something that she can control:

 “I’ve worked with a few producers in Italy to try to see if some of the things I do by hand can be done by machines.
 To make it easier, more time efficient and also impacting the final price of the product.
 It would be nice to be able to sell my work in stores and be able to produce more editions of each garment.
 But it’s difficult to find the right balance when I have to translate my designs into something that I don’t need to make with my own hands.”